Last Updated on

 After driving along Big Sur for the first time, I realized that I missed half of the key locations on my trip.
 It took me half a dozen more visits to become familiar with the area so that I could decide my favorite spots for myself.

 At the same time, the truth is that you simply cannot plan every single location you want to visit on the drive.
 Because of its length and high concentration of scenic vistas, state parks, national parks, and simple observation points, it is unrealistic to plan everything.
 That’s why I suggest a combination approach that balances both planning and freestyle or impromptu stops.

 To help with your visit to Big Sur or to even inspire you to take the most unforgettable drive of your life, I have listed a few key locations to visit.
 The rest is up to you as you discover your favorite spots along the Big Sur Coastal Drive.

 This is how it usually works: You drive along the coast and see something interesting so you stop to take a couple of shots and, in five to ten minutes, you continue on your way.
 After my first drive, I had blisters on my hands because I folded and unfolded my tripod hundreds of times during the day.
 Now, I always rent a bigger car so I can keep my tripod unfolded for the duration of the drive, which saves a tremendous amount of time and my hands.

-Another issue I want to address is the best direction to drive.
+Another issue I want to address is the best direction for the Big Sur road trip.
 If you are staying in San Francisco, the most convenient way is to drive north to south but, I prefer driving from south to north because of the position of the sun.
 When driving towards the south, you are driving against the sun for nearly the whole day, which puts a strain on your eyes and makes the landscapes look washed out and dull.
 So, even when I start my trip from the San Francisco area, I take an inland freeway and drive to Morro Bay or San Simeon in order to start my trip from there.